Welcome to TestLodge! If you're new to our software then this tutorial will help you with all you need to know to get started.

 A test plan provides details on timelines, dependencies, resources, pass/fail criteria and more.
 It helps keep everyone on the same page around the testing project, similar to a “project plan”.
 TestLodge allows you to create a test plan from a template or create your own from scratch.
 The template provides ideas and inspiration for what you may want to include in your own test plan.

-To create a new test plan, click the Test Plans section.
+To create a new test plan, click the green Test Plan card, then click New test plan.

 If you’ve never written a test plan before, we recommend starting with our template.
 Otherwise, you can write a test plan from scratch using the “Blank” option.